- Customers & Developers

 1.10 “Personal Data” means any information relating to an identified or identifiable Data Subject.

-1.11 “Processor” means a natural or legal person, public authority, agency or other body which Processes Personal Data on behalf of the Controller.
+1.11 “Processor” means a natural or legal person, public authority, agency or other body which Processes Personal Data on behalf of the Controller, including a "service provider" as defined in the CCPA.

 1.12 “Process(ing)” (and “Process(ed)”) means any operation or set of operations performed on data or on sets of data, including Personal Data and sets of Personal Data, whether or not by automated means, including collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure, or destruction.